-Bybit Institutional Announces Platform Upgrade And Participation At Blockchain Life 2023 In Dubai
+Bybit Institutional Announces Platform Upgrade and Participation at Blockchain Life 2023 in Dubai

 The platform offers a range of features that set it apart as the go-to choice for institutional clients:

-: Bybit Institutional is one of the largest platforms by open interest for crypto derivatives trading.
+1. Liquidity: Bybit Institutional is one of the largest platforms by open interest for crypto derivatives trading.
 It facilitates high trading volumes, providing frequent opportunities for clients to enter and exit positions.
 This high level of trading activity means clients can execute orders without significantly moving market prices.
-Client Asset Safety

-: Bybit Institutional implements security frameworks like encryption, multi-factor authentication and audits to protect clients' digital assets.
+2. Client Asset Safety: Bybit Institutional implements security frameworks like encryption, multi-factor authentication and audits to protect clients' digital assets.
 It participates in proof of reserve audits to demonstrate it holds sufficient cryptocurrency reserves to cover all client holdings.
 Clients also have the option to use third-party custodial services for off-exchange settlement of trades and long-term asset storage.
-Fee Structure Optimization

 Eugene Cheung, Vice President and Head of Bybit Institutional, expressed his enthusiasm about the platform's evolution, stating, "We are thrilled to introduce the new Bybit Institutional page, designed to cater specifically to the needs of our institutional clients.
 With our deep liquidity, commitment to asset safety, and cost-efficient fee structure, we aim to provide a seamless trading experience for institutions of all sizes."